-Accounts under each strategy (with the exception of International Small Cap) will hold a diversified portfolio of common U.S. stocks that, in aggregate, mimic the investment characteristics and industry representations similar to the strategy's benchmark.
+Accounts under each strategy will hold a diversified portfolio of common U.S. stocks that, in aggregate, mimic the investment characteristics and industry representations similar to the strategy's benchmark.
 Each strategy seeks to be substantially invested in common stocks at all times, with a small allocation to cash, typically 0-5%.